Dylan Armstrong: Commonwealth and World Championships success

 28 years after former Canadian national champion Bruno Pauletto won gold at the 1982 Commonwealth Games Armstrong succeeded in reiterating that performance at the 2010 edition of the Games, placing first with a Commonwealth record of 21.02 m.
 At the 2010 World Indoor Championship, in Doha, Qatar, Dylan placed fourth with a Canadian indoor record of 21.39 m.
 He improved his outdoor national record to 21.58 m at the Askina Meeting in Baunatal, Germany, beating Ralf Bartels to the victory.
 When in 2014 Andrei Mikhnevich was stripped of the event's silver medal for doping violations, Armstrong moved up to the bronze medal position.

 His first true world success came at the 2011 World Championships in Athletics when he won the silver at the outdoor event for shot put.
 He threw a 21.64 before David Storl of Germany beat him with a 21.78 on his last throw.
 Armstrong next attended the 2011 Pan American Games, there he went on to win gold and broke the Pan American Games record with a 21.30.
 Armstrong finished off the year by winning the Diamond League title in shot put.

-As one of Canada's leading medal favorites and only medal favorite in athletics, Armstrong had set a season's best of 21.50 heading into the 2012 Summer Olympics in London.
-There he finished 5th, falling short of a medal.
+As one of Canada's leading medal favourites and only medal favourite in athletics, Armstrong had set a season's best of 21.50 heading into the 2012 Summer Olympics in London.
+There he finished fifth, falling short of a medal.